danjamin/portfolio-ember/README.md

 # portfolio-ember

 This README outlines the details of collaborating on this Ember application.
-This is my portfolio written in Ember with fast boot.
+This is my portfolio written in Ember.

 ## Prerequisites